About Us

 Authors publishing in the JIMS 8i – Journal of Information, Communication and Computing Technology (IJICCT) retain the copyright to their published work.

-Authors are free to self-archive the published version of their articles in:
+Authors are free to self-archive the published version of their articles in institutional repositories, personal websites, and academic networking platforms, with appropriate citation to the original publication in JIMS 8i.

 This policy supports ethical publishing and wide dissemination of research while ensuring proper attribution to authors.